- Blog

 Common risk factors include:

-Gender: Women are more likely to develop kidney infections than men as their urethra is shorter.
+Gender: Women are more likely to develop kidney infections than men because their urethra is shorter.
 The urethra is also closer to the anus, which makes it easier for bacteria to pass between the genitals and cause infection.
-Pregnant women are at even greater risk of kidney infection than non-pregnant women.
+Pregnant women are at even greater risk of kidney infection than non-pregnant women due to their lower immune status.

-Urinary blockage: Any sort of blockage in the urinary tract, be it kidney stones, an enlarged prostate, or a narrowed urethra can slow or stop the flow of urine.
+Urinary blockage: Any blockage in the urinary tract, be it kidney stones, an enlarged prostate, or a narrowed urethra, can slow or stop the flow of urine.
 This can increase the risk of infection.

-Weakened immune system: Unrelated health conditions that weaken your immune system can increase your risk of developing infections.
-People with diabetes or HIV have been shown to be at greater risk for developing kidney infections.
+Weakened immune system: A weakened immune system can increase your risk of developing infections.
+People with health conditions like diabetes or HIV have been shown to beare at greater risk for developing kidney infections.

 Catheter use: People who use a urinary catheter (a tube that carries urine from the bladder) are at greater risk of developing a kidney infection.

-Urinary tract conditions: Vesicoureteral reflux is a rare condition in which urine can flow backward from the bladder and into the kidneys.
-People managing this condition may be at greater risk of developing a kidney infection, as infected urine flows back up into the organs.
+Urinary tract conditions: Vesicoureteral reflux, a rare condition in which urine flows backward from the bladder and into the kidneys, can increase one's risk of kidney infections.

-Drink plenty of fluids: Drinking fluids, especially water, can help wash away bacteria from the kidneys and urinary tract via urine flow.
+Drink plenty of fluids: Fluids, especially water, can help wash away bacteria from the kidneys and urinary tract through urine flow.

 Urinate after intercourse: Going pee as soon as possible after sexual intercourse can help cleanse the urethra of bacteria.